Paul3111/bank_tech/README.md

    bundle install
    rspec --init

    d.
-Run Rspec with the following command rspec
+Run Rspec and Rubocop with the following commands

+   rspec
+   bundle exec rubocop

    e.
 Check the tests coverage by using the following command